smkyle90/skydy/README.md

 ### TODO
 What I want to get done:
 - [x] Documentation (Completed June 13, 2021.
-Docstrings added and infrastructure for Read The Docs & Sphinx autodocs.)
+Docstrings added and infrastructure for Read The Docs & Sphinx autodocs.
+Release v0.0.2.)
 - [ ] Decent Documentation
 - [ ] Thorough Documentation
 - [ ] Prettier Latex printing
 - [ ] Add mass data to a Body for MassMatrix and InertiaMatrix objects
 - [ ] Kinematically constrained objects
-- [ ] Translationall and rotational springs and dampers
+- [ ] Translational and rotational springs and dampers
 - [ ] *Faster* Forward Kinemtics
 - [ ] Dig into `sympy.physics.mechanics` and their Lagrangian capabilties
 - [ ] Rotating forces